Free Initial Consultation and NO Fees or Costs Unless We Win

 Your average weekly wage is calculated by adding the last 14 weeks of gross pay together and then dividing by fourteen and this produces your average pay over that period.
 Workers compensation then pays you two thirds of that number.
 If you have missed time from work for other reasons during those previous weeks than this will affect the amount you are paid while you are off.
 If you worked more hours around the time of the accident but less hours for other weeks this will affect the average.

 The workers’ compensation insurance company is responsible to pay for your medical treatment for the rest of your life, as long as the medical treatment is related to the work related accident.
 If you reach a full and final settlement agreement with the insurance company, then those medical expenses could be closed.
 Most workers’ compensation cases stay open and can only be closed at the request of the employee.
-Under the Maryland Workers’ Compensation law the employee has the right to choose whatever doctor he would like to see, as long as the doctor is willing to accept payments under the Maryland Workers’ Compensation fee schedule.
+Under the Maryland Workers’ Compensation law the employee has the right to choose whatever doctor he would like to see, as long as the doctor is willing to accept payments under the Maryland Workers’ Compensation fee schedule. see article regarding pain management issues

 In addition the employer has the right to have the injured employee seen by one of their doctors in order to determine if the treatment that the injured worker is receiving is necessary and reasonable, however, they have no right to demand that you treat with the doctor chosen by the employer.
 It is not unusual for the insurance company to try and limit the amount of treatment you receive or refuse to authorize a visit to a doctor of your choice.
 Most doctors’ offices will not see you without a prior authorization from the insurance company.